IliaViazov/composition_winter_semester_2024-2025/README.md

----
-# What if i put h1 and also move in the beginning but separate by split and also remove <br>
+# What if i put h1 and also move in the beginning

 [Link](smth.md) to the next page